maciejjedrzejczyk/tldr/README.md

 3. Add the following actions:
    - "Receive" action: Set it to receive Safari web pages and URLs from Share Sheet and Quick Actions.
    - "Combine Text" action:
-     - First input: Your server URL (e.g., "https://tldr.mxjlab.duckdns.org/")
+     - First input: Your server URL
      - Second input: Shortcut Input
    - "Open URLs" action: Use the Combined Text from the previous step.

 To use the shortcut:
-1. While browsing a web page in Safari, tap the Share button.
+1. While browsing a web page on your browser, tap the Share button.
 2. Select your "ollama-summarize" shortcut from the share sheet.
 3. The shortcut will send the URL to your summarizer app and open the result in a new browser tab.

-Note: Replace "https://tldr.mxjlab.duckdns.org/" with the actual URL where your summarizer app is hosted.

 ![Alt text](apple-shortcut.png)

+(Note: Replace "https://tldr.mxjlab.duckdns.org/" with the actual URL where your summarizer app is hosted.)

 ## Important Notes

-- Ensure that your server is accessible from your iOS device.
+- Ensure that your server is accessible from your Apple device.
 - For security reasons, it's recommended to use HTTPS and implement proper authentication for production use.
 - The summarization quality depends on the Ollama AI model used.